rameshkumart05/recommender-system-streamlit/README.md

 Service is live on [Render](https://movie-recommender-6ik9.onrender.com/).

-**Note**: Render scales to zero, so it may take a few minutes for the service to start back up if no one has used it in a while.
+**Note**: Render 'scales to zero', so it may take a few minutes for the service to start back up if no one has used it in a while.

 ## Introduction